Fedayo/Customer-segmentation-for-subscription-service/README.md

     renewed: Indicates whether the subscription was renewed (Yes/No)
     revenue: Total revenue generated from the subscription

-## 🛠️ Tools Used
+🛠️ Tools Used

-     Power BI: For data visualization and dashboard creation SQL Server:  For querying and analysis of the dataset
+    Power BI: For data visualization and dashboard creation SQL Server: For data extraction, transformation, and loading (ETL)

-## 📈 SQL Queries
+📈 SQL Queries

 Here are some key SQL queries used in the project:

     Calculate Total Revenue:
-      `SELECT SUM(revenue) AS total_revenue
-       FROM subscriptions`